Thank You

 Lag for Opening Break

-Winner of the lag decides who breaks first.
+The winner of the lag decides who breaks first.
 Coin toss is acceptable if both players agree.

 The Rack